- The style challenges of petites

 You can also save money on the tailor by adopting the current raw hem trend/style.
 Buy a pair of jeans that fits perfectly around your hips, bum and thighs.
 Then just cut them for the right length.
 Never ever do the marking yourself!
 Bending the knees lifts the fabric of the pants in the front and will create a too long front, once you stand up straight again.

 Stylist’s tip: Wear the shoes you plan to wear with your jeans and have someone mark the length just half an inch (1.3 cm)above the floor.

 Have a good tailor on speed dial.
 When you find something you like, send them a photo of the item and ask them whether they can alter the piece to your frame.
 Also ask for the cost of the needed alterations.
-Never buy an item before you know its actual final price (sum of what you pay to buy the clothes plus its alterations).
+Never buy an item before you know its actual final price (sum of what you pay to buy the clothes plus its alterations and taxes).

 Most department stores have this free service for their good (VIP) customers.
 They won’t mention it when they don’t know you.

 Learn to do simple alterations and hemming yourself on non-expensive trendy items.
+See a step-by-step instruction for shortening a hem in the post at the link.
 In the case of more expensive wardrobe basics, use a seamstress/tailor.
 It is too expensive when you get it wrong on investment items!

 When shopping online know your measures and always check the size charts.
 Knowing your measures may help you find pieces that work for you when shortened or even right away.
 For instance, a cropped pair of pants may have an inseam of 27 inch, which is exactly your full length.
 You get the idea.